EyalAr/ConcoctJS/README.md

 **Type:** String / Array
 **Required:** yes

-Tells concoct where to find contexts.
+Tells Concoct where to find contexts.
 Works the same as the [`templates`](#templates) field (see above).

 ### `plugins`